August 5, 2020

 Starting July 6, we will resume collecting fares in the form of cash, monthly passes or single-use tickets.

 To minimize the risk of exposure to COVID-19, we will no longer accept punch passes.
-If you have a punch pass, you can exchange 1 new or partially used punch pass for 2 ticket books at the following times:
+If you have a punch pass, you can exchange 1 new or partially used punch pass at Centre Station.

 Terminal locations reopening